mistralai/platform-docs-public/docs/guides/05-function-calling.md

 <img src="/img/guides/functioncalling4.png" alt="drawing" width="600"/>

 How do we execute the function?
-Currently, it’s user’s responsibility to execute these functions and the function execution lies on the user side.
+Currently, it is the user’s responsibility to execute these functions and the function execution lies on the user side.
 In the future, we may introduce some helpful functions that can be executed server-side.

 Let’s extract some useful function information from model response including `function_name` and `function_params`.
 It’s clear here that our Mistral model has chosen to use the function retrieve_payment_status with the parameter `transaction_id` set to T1001.